Find Keyword Opportunities with Google Trends, Python and Ahrefs

 mergedf.head(20)

-Here is an example of the expected output.
-In this example, I used a pet store’s Ahrefs data and the keyword “dog collar”.
-Note the colored sections are columns that are related to each other, they don’t cross-relate other than being generated from Google Trends using the same keyword.
+Below is an example output using a pet store’s Ahrefs data and the keyword “dog collar”.
+The colored sections group related columns; they don’t cross-relate beyond being generated from the same keyword.

 Conclusion